Ollynov/t-school-fullstack-2/Welcome! Setup, Command Line and Git/lecture-notes-git.md

 - Check to see if your computer currently has your global git username registered.
 Run: `https://alvinalexander.com/git/git-show-change-username-email-address`
 - If not, then add it with: git config --global user.username myUserName (replace 'myUserName' with your username)
 - Just in case you don't see your username printed out [see this link](https://alvinalexander.com/git/git-show-change-username-email-address)

 - Make sure you are in the root of your directory with `pwd` in the terminal
+- Go ahead and 'fork' this repo (be sure you have the master branch selected)

+A fork makes an exact copy onto your account.

-- Go ahead and clone the 'Setup' branch of this repo
+- Go ahead and clone the 'Setup' branch of your fork.
+This will make an exact copy on your local machine, which points to your fork as it's remote repo.
 - Hit `ls` to verify that you have index.html, about.html, contact.html, styles, and treasure
 - Feel free to check out the files, but ignore treasure for now, it's a secret that we will get to in a later lesson
+- Hit git remote -v (you should see your fork as the "origin")

 ### Staging and committing